iwsjanine/github-slideshow/2019-09-27-Claimant-Vehicle-Flow.md

 source-id: 1cWWnX3mKw-LSkjRMEoLOEZFfG03tzXGBgRQuUl31rhE
 published: true
 ---
-# Claimant Vehicle and Occupants Flow
+# Add claimant vehicle and occupants to an FNOL

 The Claimant Vehicle and Occupants flow helps you capture all pertinent information about a claimant vehicle and its occupants.
 The screen flow wizard keeps all the information together and only presents you with screens for this one purpose.

-## Driver of vehicle
+## Add driver of claimant vehicle

 * If the name of the individual exists in the system, the name displays here for selection.
 When you select a name, the Add Involved Party dialog appears.
-Use the Add Driver / Add Involved Party / Add Individual / Add Passenger topic for details of completing the Add Driver screen.
+Use the Add driver / Add involved party / add individual / add passenger topic for details of completing the Add Driver screen.

 * When you select **Add Driver** from the Driver drop-down list, the Add Driver dialog appears.
-Use the instructions in the [Add Driver](https://docs.google.com/document/d/1D9Evh0Kghv1T8go24ejTslyhHSOLATKx2wK2DxftdrA/edit#) / Add Involved Party / Add Individual / Add Passenger topic for details of completing the screen.
+Use the instructions in the [Add driver](https://docs.google.com/document/d/1D9Evh0Kghv1T8go24ejTslyhHSOLATKx2wK2DxftdrA/edit#) / add involved party / add individual / add passenger topic for details of completing the screen.

-## Passengers of the vehicle
+## Add passengers of the claimant vehicle

-* When you select **+ Add a Passenger** the Passenger drop-down appears.
-If the name of the individual exists in the system, the name displays here for selection.
-When you select a passenger from the Passenger drop-down list, the Add Involved Party dialog appears.
-Use the Add Driver / Add Involved Party / Add Individual / Add Passenger topic for details of completing the Add Involved Party screen.
+When you select **+ Add a Passenger, **the **Passenger** dropdown list appears with the following available options:

+* Select an insured passenger to display the **Add Involved Party **dialog.
+Use the [Add driver / add involved party / add individual / add passenger](https://docs.google.com/document/d/1D9Evh0Kghv1T8go24ejTslyhHSOLATKx2wK2DxftdrA/edit#) topic for details of completing the **Add Involved Party** screen.

-* When you select **+ Add a passenger** the Passenger drop-down appears.
-When you select  **Add Passenger **from the Passenger drop-down list the Add Passenger dialog appears.
-Use the instructions in the Add Driver / [Add Passenger](https://docs.google.com/document/d/1D9Evh0Kghv1T8go24ejTslyhHSOLATKx2wK2DxftdrA/edit#) / Add Involved Party / Add Individual for details of  completing the screen.
+* Select **Add Passenger **to add a new passenger and to display the  **Add Passenger** dialog.
+Use the Add Driver / Add Involved Party / Add Individual / Add Passenger topic for details of completing the **Add Passenger** screen.

-### Owner of vehicle
+### Owner of the claimant vehicle

+In the **Owner** dropdown list, the following selections are available.

-* When you select a name from the Owner drop-down list, no more information is needed and you can click **Continue** to proceed.
+* When you select a name from the owner list, no more information is needed and you can click **Continue** to proceed.

-* When you select Individual from the Owner drop-down list, the **Individual** dialog appears.
-Use the [Add Driver / Add Involved Party / Add Individual / Add Passenger](https://docs.google.com/document/d/1D9Evh0Kghv1T8go24ejTslyhHSOLATKx2wK2DxftdrA/edit#) topic for details of completing Individual screen.
+* When you select **Individual** from the list, the **Individual** dialog appears.
+Use the [Add driver / add involved party / add individual / add passenger](https://docs.google.com/document/d/1D9Evh0Kghv1T8go24ejTslyhHSOLATKx2wK2DxftdrA/edit#) topic for details of completing **Individual** screen.

-* When you select Organization from the Owner drop-down list, the **Organization** dialog appears.
-Use the [Organization Contact Information - Parties](https://docs.google.com/document/d/1F0Ltk0BwrQDXomyzTXsf8IiPIQxneKCU1GuLv-z2KdQ/edit#) topic for details of completing the Organization screen.
+* When you select **Organization**, the **Organization** screen appears.
+Use the [Organization contact information - parties](https://docs.google.com/document/d/1F0Ltk0BwrQDXomyzTXsf8IiPIQxneKCU1GuLv-z2KdQ/edit#) topic for details of completing the **Organization** screen.

 ### Continue

-Click **Continue** to proceed to the next screen of the dialog.
+Click **Continue** to proceed to the next screen, **Vehicle Information**.

-## Vehicle Information
+## Add claimant vehicle information

 1. In the **Vehicle Type** drop-down list, select a type: